sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

 dubious similar or same names occurring repeatedly.
 Of some names we are not sure if they are personal names or the titles of works.

+     The Tibetan text, dpag bsam ljon bzans[^33] of Lama Sum-pa mk'an-po ye-śes dpal-abyor (1702-1775), traces the origin of the art of painting to Nagnajit :-how he painted the figure of a dead Brahmin child and how the god, Brahman invested it with life.
+Later on the art of painting was propagated through Viśvakarman, and Ṛṣī Ātreya who discovered calligraphy.
+The latter is known from Tibetan sources, as the author of an iconographic work, which is preserved in translation, in the Tanjur.[^34], Silpa-vidya-sastras.")

-     The Tibetan text, dpag bsam ljon [bzans](# "Pag bsam ljon bzait.
+[^33]: "Pag bsam ljon bzait.
 Ed., Saratchandra Das.
 Calcutta, 1908. p.
-136ff.") of Lama Sum-pa mk'an-po ye-śes dpal-abyor (1702-1775), traces the origin of the art of painting to Nagnajit :-how he painted the figure of a dead Brahmin child and how the god, Brahman invested it with life.
-Later on the art of painting was propagated through Viśvakarman, and Ṛṣī Ātreya who discovered calligraphy.
-The latter is known from Tibetan sources, as the author of an iconographic work, which is preserved in translation, in the [Tanjur.](# "Pratimanalaksana-nama, classed under Tanjur.
-Section Mdo -hgrel (Sütra-vitti), Silpa-vidya-sastras.")
+136ff."

+[^34]: "Pratimanalaksana-nama, classed under Tanjur.
+Section Mdo -hgrel (Sütra-vitti

      Names of a few more authorities or masters are also known from (stray mentions in) other sources.
 Their works are existent mostly in Mss.

+     There is a śilpaśāstra ascribed to Kaśyapa, the Kaśyapa[^35], also called the Aṃsumad-bheda.
+It has been edited[^36].
+Kaśyapa is said to have learnt this science from Śiva.

-     There is a śilpaśāstra ascribed to Kaśyapa, the [Kaśyapa](# "For Mss. of Kasyapiya, see Catalogue Vol. XXII.
+[^35]: "For Mss. of Kasyapiya, see Catalogue Vol. XXII.
 Oriental Mss.
 Library, Madras., pp. 8755ff.
 Nos.
 13032, 13033.
 Also, Oppert: List of Sanskrit Mss. in Private Libraries of South India, Vol. II, p.
+395, No. 6336."

-395, No. 6336."), also called the Aṃsumad-bheda.
-It has been [edited](# "Kasyapiya, quoted by Varahamihira.
+[^36]: "Kasyapiya, quoted by Varahamihira.
 Edited in Anandasram Skt.
-Series, from Poona.").
-Kaśyapa is said to have learnt this science from Śiva.
+Series, from Poona."

-     The Agastya Sakaladhikara is ascribed to [Agastya](# "See P. K. Acharya: Indian Architecture according to Manasura- kilbakastra.
-D. 100.
-For Mss. of the work, see Orient.
-Mss.
-Libr.,")
+     The Agastya Sakaladhikara is ascribed to Agastya[^37]

   .
 "The work entitled Sakalādhīrā, an excellent but rather volumi- nous performance, is attributed to Agastya, a sage whose history occupies a conspicuous place in the Puraṇas.
 Some few sections only of this work are to be now met with; and the portion which

-has as yet come under my subject of sculpture as own observation, is exclusively on the connected with the function of statues ; but it is so diffuse, that if we suppose the whole work to be written in a similar style, it must considerably exceed the volume of Mānāsārā, the largest at present of my [collection.](# "Ram Raz; Essay on the Architecture of the Hindus, (London, M. DCCC. xxxiv.) p.
-8.  ")"

-There is also, the [Sanatkumāra-vāstuśāstra](# " P. K. Acharya: Op. cit., p.
-102. For Mss., see Eggeling, III.
-3151, 2680; Oppert, Vol. I, No. 8239.
-In Orient.
+[^37]: "See P. K. Acharya: Indian Architecture according to Manasura- kilbakastra.
+D. 100.
+For Mss. of the work, see Orient.
 Mss.
-Libr., Madras, Cat.
-Vol. XXII, Nos., 13060-13068, there are nine Mss., mostly fragments."), of Sanat-kumāra, who acknowledges his debt to other Ācārya, among whom are Candra and Yama, Bhārgava, Aṅgīrasa, Manu, Vyāsa, Bhṛgu.
+Libr.,"